Wreath Macdonald polynomials and categorical McKay correspondence: Appendix: Equivariant structure on rigid vector bundles

-In this case the lemma follows from the structural result cited above: if $G= U\times \TTT$ is the semidirect factorization, the morphism $h$ factors through the second factor and, since the kernel of $h$ is connected, there exists a splitting.
+Any affine algebraic group is a semidirect product of a reductive group and a unipotent one.
+Therefore it is enough to prove the lemma in the following two cases. \begin{enumerate} \item{ $H$ is a unipotent group.
+In this case the lemma follows from the structural result cited above: if $G= U\times \TTT$ is the semidirect factorization, the morphism $h$ factors through the second factor and, since the kernel of $h$ is connected, there exists a splitting.}